A paper on a seafloor survey of Greenland’s glacial fjords using our “LoggLaw CAM” system has been published in PLOS ONE.

-An international research team led by Evgeny A. Podolskiy of the Hokkaido University Center for Arctic Research has published the results of synchronized video and acoustic observations conducted on the seafloor of a glacial fjord in northwestern Greenland using our underwater video logger, “LoggLaw CAM,” in the international academic journal PLOS ONE (May 6, 2026).From the behavior of deep-sea amphipods and copepods to backward-drifting fish of the family Scorpaenidae and even the acoustic presence of narwhals, the study reveals the previously hard-to-observe ecosystem of the glacial fjord seafloor.
+An international research team led by Evgeny A. Podolskiy of the University of Hokkaido’s Center for Arctic Research and colleagues published the results of synchronized video and acoustic observations conducted on the seafloor of a glacial fjord in northwestern Greenland using our underwater video logger, “LoggLaw CAM,” in the international academic journal PLOS ONE (May 6, 2026).From the behavior of deep-sea amphipods and copepods to backward-drifting fish of the family Scorpaenidae and even the acoustic presence of narwhals, the study reveals the ecosystem of the glacial fjord seafloor—a landscape that has been difficult to observe until now.

 Publication details: Podolskiy EA, Ogawa M, Hasegawa K, Tomiyasu M, Sugiyama S, Mitani Y. (2026) Seafloor video-acoustic monitoring in a Greenlandic glacial fjord records hyperbenthos, backward-swimming fish, and narwhals.
 PLOS ONE. https://doi.org/10.1371/journal.pone.0347193